-In accordance with KCSIE, and as part of the shortlisting process, the School will consider carrying out online searches on short-listed candidates as part of its due diligence.
+In accordance with KCSIE, and as part of the shortlisting process, the School will consider carrying out online searches on shortlisted candidates as part of its due diligence.
 This may help to identify any incidents or issues that have happened, and are publicly available online, that may cause concern regarding a candidate's suitability to work with children, which the School may want to explore with the candidate at interview.
 This may include, for example, offensive or inappropriate behaviour or language, drug or alcohol misuse, inappropriate images, discriminatory behaviour, and any other information that may raise concern as to a candidate's suitability to work with children.
-Any online searches will be carried out by the School's Recruitment Co-Ordinator or another suitable person approved by the Principal, in line with our Guidelines for the use of online searches at Appendix 3.
+Any online searches will be carried out by the School's HR Manager or another suitable person approved by the Principal, in line with our Guidelines for the use of online searches at Appendix 3.
+A full online search will be carried out on the candidate to whom the role is offered.

-As the position for which candidates are applying involves substantial opportunity for access to children, all short-listed candidates are required to complete and sign our self-disclosure form, in relation to their criminal record or information that would make them unsuitable to work with children.
+As the position for which candidates are applying involves substantial opportunity for access to children, all shortlisted candidates are required to complete and sign our self-disclosure form, in relation to their criminal record or information that would make them unsuitable to work with children.
 This should be submitted to the School in a separate, sealed envelope which will be seen and then destroyed by the Principal in accordance with our Storage and Retention of Records and Documents Policy.
 Self-declaration is subject to Ministry of Justice guidance on the disclosure of criminal records.
 It is very important that applicants provide the School with legally accurate answers on this form, regarding their criminal records history and other factors relevant to their suitability to work with children, and therefore, they are asked, as part of the form, to sign a declaration confirming that the information that they have provided, is true.
-Where an electronic signature has been provided on the form, the short-listed candidate should sign a hard copy at the interview.
+Where an electronic signature has been provided on the form, the shortlisted candidate should sign a hard copy at the interview.